 Where can I pick up my share?

-This year we have at least three pick up sites.
+This year we have five pick up sites.
 If you have a workplace with a large enough number of members we may be willing to make it a new pick-up site – contact us if you’d like to suggest a new pick up site.

 ALPENA — Performance Locker, 1302 South State Avenue, Alpena, MI 49707

 PRESQUE ISLE — Presque Isle Harbor Association, 6424 Kauffman Rd, Presque Isle, MI 49777

 FARM — 3834 Gehrke Rd, Ossineke MI 49766

 Thursday 12 pm – 7pm

 ROGERS CITY — Corner of 4th & Erie Street, Rogers City, MI 49779

 When does the season start?

 Since we are dependent on so many out of control factors here at the farm, our start date varies slightly from season to season.
 We shoot to have our 16 week season start around mid-June each year.
 Members will know a final schedule within at least two weeks of our first pick-up so they can plan accordingly.